 “And Isaac sowed in that land and reaped in the same year a hundredfold.
-The Lord blessed him,” (Genesis 26:12).
+The Lord blessed him” (Genesis 26:12).
 A hundredfold is defined as a hundred times as much.
-So not only did Isaac reap a harvest during a time when everyone else was experiencing a famine, but the harvest was a hundred times what was usually expected.
+Not only did Isaac reap a harvest, during a time when everyone else was experiencing a famine, but the harvest was a hundred times what was expected.

 “and the man became rich, and gained more and more until he became very wealthy.”
 (Genesis 26:13)